 - Hi, i'm the bloke who wrote the first sarcastic response, and first of all, sorry for being a jerk.
 Guess I was having a bad day or something.
 However, I do stand by my answer.
 In the book, it's much more clear, as Inigo goes on a mini-rant, saying how no matter how many times Vizinni claims something to be inconceivable, it has happened, and therefore must be conceivable.
 So he does know what the word means and is making fun of Vizinni.

-- This troper thought that maybe Inigo had just recently learned English.
+- Maybe Inigo had just recently learned English.
 He has a strong accent, he occasionally uses odd words to convey his meaning, and he's unusually pedantic about correct usage (Let me 'splain...no, is too long, let me sum up) in a way that a native speaker wouldn't be.
 If he had just learned precisely what inconceivable means, he would be more bothered to hear a smart man like Vizzini using it to express his annoyance at something that, having happened, obviously was conceivable by someone, if not by Vizzini.

 - It makes perfect sense if Inigo was taking it literally; one learns the words and grammar to a language long before the colloquialism.
 Not to mention that turn of phrases differ from each other in countries that speak the same language (and in parts of the same country if they are sufficiently large enough).